Explore the Collection

-The Grainger Museum is the public face of an internationally significant archive and artefact collection numbering in excess of 100,000 items.
+The Grainger Museum is the public face of an internationally significant archive and material culture collection numbering in excess of 100,000 items.

 Percy Grainger developed a highly eclectic collection, motivated by the desire to interpret and contextualise his creative achievements and cultural environment.
 Selected items are on display and the majority of the collection is available for research by prior arrangement.